noamhoffer/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm currently a postdoctoral research fellow in the Department of Philosophy at Ben-Gurion University, Israel.
-My area of specialty is Kant and modern philosophy, though I have further interests and teaching experience in ethics, political philosophy, metaphysics, philosophy of religion, and aesthetics.
-I earned a Ph.D. in Philosophy from Indiana University, with a minor in Germanic Studies, in September 2017.
+I'm an assistant Professor in the Department of Philosophy at Bar-Ilan University, Israel.
+My area of specialty is Kant and early modern philosophy, though I have further interests and teaching experience in ethics, political philosophy, metaphysics, philosophy of religion, and aesthetics.
+I earned a Ph.D. in Philosophy from Indiana University in September 2017.
 I wrote my dissertation entitled “Kant’s Theoretical Conception of God” under the direction of Allen Wood.
-After that I was a postdoc at Bar-Ilan University, affiliated with Ohad Nachtomy’s project on the life sciences in early modern philosophy.